EDUCBA

 Excel DEGREES Function 1-4

-Now, observe the result that we got, as can be seen in the following table.
+Now, observe the result we got, as seen in the following table.
 As we can see, the DEGREES function has given us the correct result, i.e. 90.
 So, this means that 1.57080 radians are equal to 90 degrees.
 In a similar way, we shall convert other angle values also from radians to degrees.

 Excel DEGREES Function 1-5